 Connecting, loving, and pursuing dreams, all require risk and energy!
 Yes, you’ll be stretched to the point of discomfort.
 Yes, you may experience some hurt and disappointment.
 But these are far better alternatives than the loneliness, boredom, and quiet desperation that accompany a life without risk.” ~Steve Arterburn, New Life Live~

 While it is not always comfortable, I want to stretch ALL of my muscles from here on out!
 My physical muscles, my faith muscles, my brain muscles, my compassion for others muscles.
 ALL of these, and more.

-Do you have a lot of stress in your life these days.
-With all of the news of the weather, the tumultuous political climate, and the fast pace at which we live, it would be no surprise to anyone that our stress levels are at an all-time high.
+Do you have a lot of stress in your life these days?
+With all of the changing news of the pandemic, day-by-day, it would be no surprise to anyone that our stress levels are at an all-time high.

 'We're all broken.
 That's how the light gets in.'

 Today, I will share with you six ways we can begin to relieve our stress starting today.

 S-Seize the moment, pause and be IN the moment.
 Realize that this few minutes may be all we have.
 Breathe deeply connecting with your heart.

 T-Take a break to meditate and pray…whatever that means for you.
 Express gratitude.
 While you are taking a break, consider coloring, collaging, escaping for a bubble bath, or taking a walk alone.
 Exaggerated self-care is vital during this time of sheltering in.